Menu Close

 At the entrance of the dining hall, right before we put our phones in the locker.

-So, is It Totally Dark?
+So Is It Totally Dark?

 In the picture above, we were standing in front of a door just before putting our belongings in the locker.
 Behind that door, our waiter was waiting to be introduced to us.
 After that, he would be taking us through another door leading to the dining area, and beyond this second door, it was complete darkness.